 2. "No Doubt About It"

-The title track off McCoy’s career-breaking album became the first of consecutive number one Billboard singles.
-It simply and sweetly says that the narrator and his woman belong together like biscuits and gravy — no doubt about it!
+The title track off McCoy's career-breaking album became the first of consecutive No. 1 Billboard singles.
+It simply and sweetly says that the narrator and his woman belong together like biscuits and gravy -- no doubt about it!

 The 1994 single that helped make McCoy a household name is this fun, clap-along song about appreciating the little things in a loving relationship.